MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 ![Operationalization Engine](../media/o16n/about-traditional-challenge.png)

-Introducing Microsoft R Server, the operationalization engine for your advanced R analytics.
+Introducing Microsoft R Server, the deployment engine for your advanced R analytics.
 Regardless of the source, language or method, you can simplify, deploy, and realize the promise and power of advanced analytics.

 ## What You Get with R Server Operationalization